How to Add a Member to an LLC: Step-by-Step Guide

 Yes.
 A married couple can own an LLC.
 For obvious reasons, a husband and wife LLC should have a detailed operating agreement governing the rights of each member concerning the LLC.

 Remember, the divorce rate in the USA is still about 50%.
 So it’s best to plan ahead.
+An LLC owned by a husband and wife is generally treated as a partnership by default.

 However, where the husband and wife owners of an LLC live in a community property state and treat the LLC as a single-member LLC, the IRS will respect that treatment.